 Recognition

-Samuel is recognised as a ‘rising star’ in the Legal 500.
-Comments in the 2023 edition of Legal 500 describe him as “an impressive communicator at every level”, “extremely thorough”, and “an excellent team player”.
+Samuel was previously recognised as a ‘rising star’ in the Legal 500.
+Comments in the 2023 edition of Legal 500 described him as “an impressive communicator at every level”, “extremely thorough”, and “an excellent team player”.

 Ranked in